 - Preheat oven to 300 degrees F.

-- Dice the gluten-free bread and bagels into quarter-inch cubes with a serrated knife on a cutting board.
+- Dice the gluten free bread and bagels into quarter-inch cubes with a serrated knife and a cutting board.

-- Toast in the 300 degree F oven for 30 minutes.
+- Toast the bread cubes in the oven for 30 minutes.
 Remove and cool.

 - Increase the oven temperature to 350 degrees F.

-- In a large skillet, fry the sausage over medium heat for 10-15 minutes or until no longer pink.
+- In a large skillet, fry the Italian sausage over medium heat for 10-15 minutes or until no longer pink.
 Leave larger pieces of sausage for a meatier stuffing.
 Drain the sausage on a plate covered with paper towel.
+Save the skillet.

 - While the sausage is frying, prep the veggies.
-Drain the canned water chestnuts and wash the celery.
-Using a sharp knife and a cutting board, chop the celery into fine dice.
+Drain the water chestnuts and wash and chop the celery.
+Chop the leeks and soak them in water to allow the dirt to fall off the leaves.
+Drain.

 - In the same skillet used for frying the Italian sausage, melt the dairy free butter.

-- In a medium bowl, combine the beaten eggs and the chicken stock.
+- In a medium bowl, beat the eggs.
+Add the chicken stock and stir.

-- Grease a baking dish with cooking spray or dairy free butter.
-Either use a 9x13 or two smaller 8x8 baking dishes.
+- Grease a baking dish with non-stick cooking spray or softened butter.
+Either use a 9x13-inch or two smaller 8x8-inch baking dishes.
 Pour the bread mixture into the pan(s).
 Cover with aluminum foil.

-- Bake in a 350 degree oven for 30 minutes.
-Remove the tinfoil and bake for 15 minutes or until the top is crispy and golden brown.
+- Bake in a 350 degree oven for 25 minutes.
+Remove the aluminum foil and bake for another five minutes or until the top is crispy and golden brown.
 Top with fresh herbs, such as parsley or sage.

 Leave a Reply